rugbyprof/2143-ObjectOrientedProgramming/Assignments/Assignment-01-Github-Registration.md

 #### Create a Github account.
 - When you create a Github account, you must choose a `username`.
-- This is very important to remember, because you will email it to me in the next part of this assignment.
+- This is very important to remember, because you will update the class roster with this username so I know where to find all your assignments.
 - Create a repository named:
     -`2143-OOP-yourlastname`
     - replace the `yourlastname` with your last name to make it unique.